ellipticurv3/orr-sommerfeld-eqn-compound-matrix-method/README.md

-# Solving Orr-Sommerfeld equation using Compound mantrix method
+# Solving Orr-Sommerfeld equation using Compound matrix method

 We provide the solution of the Orr-sommerfeld equation in case of Plane Poiseuille Flow.